 His research interests include time course and determinants of neurological and functional recovery after SCI.

 He has over 45 peer-reviewed publications and over 60 abstracts.

-Kristen Walden is a National Clinical Liaison for the Rick Hansen Institute (RHI) and physical therapist at Vancouver Coastal Health in Canada.
+Kristen Walden is a National Clinical Liaison for the Praxis Spinal Cord Institute (Praxis) and physical therapist at Vancouver Coastal Health in Canada.

 She has practiced in the area of SCI since 2001, working with individuals in intensive care, acute care, as well as both inpatient and outpatient rehabilitation settings.

 Kristen is currently working on the Rick Hansen Spinal Cord Injury Registry (RHSCIR); a national Canadian initiative at 31 acute care and rehabilitation facilities.

 RHSCIR aims to collect standardized data on individuals who sustain traumatic spinal cord injuries, as well as link clinicians, researchers, and health care administrators with the goal of improving both research and clinical practice in SCI.
 Kristen also provides clinical training on the use of the ISNCSCI according to the guidelines provided by ASIA for clinicians across Canada, and to date has provided training to over 280 clinicians.